 One copy of the grading, erosion control and stormwater management plans are required for the initial submittal, each certified, signed and sealed as noted below along with a copy of any supporting calculations, copies of permits, etc. Provide the plans and supporting documents in the PDF file format or other approved electronic file format.
 Plans, along with a completed erosion control and stormwater management permit application and appropriate review fee, shall be submitted to the City of Fond du Lac Engineering Division, 4th floor of the City/County building located at 160 S. Macy Street, Fond du Lac, WI.
-Provide four copies of the approved plans along with the plans and supporting documents in the PDF file format or other approved electronic file format.
+Provide four copies of the approved electronic file format or other approved electronic file format copies of the approved plans along with the plans and supporting documents in the PDF file format or other approved electronic file format.